Evolution of temporal coherence in confined polariton condensates

-In the planar case, $g^{(2)}(0)$ is significantly increased at large excitation powers, and remains almost constant at a value around $g^{(2)}(0)\approx1.1$ for increasing pump power.
-This is in qualitative agreement with previous reports~\cite{Deng2002, Tempel2012, Kasprzak2008corr, Rahimi-Iman2012}.
-The effect has been assigned to a reservoir depletion triggered by polariton self-scattering from the ground state into the higher-energy states.
-An alternative interpretation of such behavior reveres to multimode polariton lasing from the ground state and existence of a finite set of emitting $k$-values, which leads to an increase of $g^{(2)}(0)$.
+Figure \ref{Fig2}(b) shows $g^{(2)}(0)$ measurements as a function of pump power for the planar sample and different micropillar sizes.
+In the case of the 6 $\mu$m micropillar, above threshold the system reaches a nearly coherent state approaching $g^{(2)}(0) = 1$, with a value of $g^{(2)}(0) = 1.03$ at approximately $P=5.5$*$P_{th}$ .
+For the larger micropillars and the planar structure, $g^{(2)}(0)$ is significantly increased at excitation powers above $P=4$*$P_{th}$, and remains almost constant at a certain value which increases with micropillar size until a maximum in the planar structure.
+The fact that the polariton system does not reach a fully coherent state of $g^{(2)}(0)=1$ is in qualitative agreement with previous reports~\cite{Deng2002, Tempel2012, Kasprzak2008corr, Rahimi-Iman2012}, where the effect has been assigned to a reservoir depletion triggered by polariton self-scattering from the ground state into higher-energy states.
+Our simulations indicate that such behavior refers to multimode polariton lasing from the ground state and the existence of a finite set of emitting $k$-values, which lead to an increase in $g^{(2)}(0)$.

-In the structure with pillars, both of the above mentioned effects should be strongly suppressed due to the discrete mode spectrum and optical confinement.
-As shown in Fig.~\ref{Fig3}, the pillar device exhibits single-mode lasing on the fundamental mode.
-The mode spacing from the ground state to the next higher state amounts to around $0.8$meV.
-This should drastically reduce the condensate depletion effect at cryogenic temperatures~\cite{Amthor2014}.
-We directly evidence this improvement by observing a significantly faster drop of the $g^{(2)}(0)$ towards unity in the micropillar structure, see Fig.~\ref{Fig4}(c).
+Both of these effects should be suppressed in the pillar structures on account of the discrete mode spectrum resulting from optical confinement.
+In the case of the 6 $\mu$m device, the mode spacing from the ground state to the first excited state amounts to around $0.8$ meV, which drastically reduces the condensate depletion effect at cryogenic temperatures~\cite{Amthor2014}.
+This allows for the observation of a coherent state in the smallest micropillar device. \\

-We have investigated the power dependent behaviour of $g^{(2)}(0)$ for temperatures of 5 and 40 K in Fig. \ref{Fig4}(d) in the same $6\mu$m pillar device.
-With increasing temperature, the drop of $g^{(2)}(0)$ towards 1 successively becomes slower, which suggests a phonon induced condensate depletion effect, leading to enhanced number of fluctuations even in the presence of optical confinement.